Technigo/project-chatbot/README.md

 Used DOM-selectors, Conditional statements, functions and eventListeners to navigate the program.
 Started with basic flow-chart in figjam, then pair-programmed through VScode liveshare.
-If we had more time we would slim down our code.
+If we had more time we would slim down our code and also focus more on getting the setTimeOut to work.

 ## View it live